Transformers: Animated: North America

+As of 2024, the series is currently available for streaming online on the official Transformers YouTube channel (the first and second seasons only), as well as Kabillion and the AVOD/ FAST services Plex, Pluto TV, The Roku Channel and Tubi, as they use the widescreen masters from both the 2014 Shout!
+Factory DVD release and Cartoon Network HD/Hub Network broadcasts and the only Cartoon Network Studios-produced show to made available on the AVOD/FAST streaming services.

 United Kingdom

 Whereas in North America the series was released in complete seasons, the UK instead got several single-disc "volumes" containing four episodes each, also featuring full-screen video, but with audio and subtitles in English and German.